720kb/ndm/README.md

 Of course, we all love it too.

-The Shell command line, is obviously very powerful.
+The Shell is obviously very powerful.

-However, not all the people know how to use it from the scratch.
+However: not all the people know how to use it from the scratch.
-Sometimes and often, they can not use the Command line for intern/office/job reasons, or are not willing to use it at all.
+Sometimes and very often, they can not use the Command line for intern/office/job reasons, or are not willing to use it at all.

-Forget not that, using an app, does not mean you can no longer use the Command line.
+Forget not that: using an app, does not mean you can no longer use the Command line.

 ###Installation